rtpa25/friend-space/README.md

 # Friend-Space

 A chat and call app for friends, chat with your friends, call them or make group calls.
-Do not forget to start the repo, the calling features are still in progress.
+Do not forget to start the repo, the calling features are still in progress. you can find the deployed app here: [Friend-Space](https://www.friendspace.site/)

 ## Features